intersystems/quickstarts-nodejs/README.md

 # How to run:

 1. Clone the repo and open it in your IDE.
+2. In your IDE:

+    * Open `connections.config` file and modify the *IP* and *password* to be the correct values for your InterSystems IRIS instance.
+Although *port* and *username* are most likely the defaults, you should verify that the values are correct.

+3. In the Terminal of your IDE:
+    * Navigate to the sample code directory:
-2. `cd Solutions`
+        * `cd Solutions`

-3. To install necessary modules:
+    * Install the necessary modules:

         * `npm install --save intersystems-iris-native`
         * `npm install readline-sync`
         * `npm install file-system`

-4. To run a file, type: `node filename.js`
+4. To run a file, type: `node filename.js`, in which, replace `filename.js` with the name of the file you want to run.

-Detailed instructions are included on the QuickStart page: [https://learning.intersystems.com/course/view.php?name=Nodejs%20QS](https://learning.intersystems.com/course/view.php?name=Nodejs%20QS)
+Detailed instructions are included on the QuickStart page: [https://learning.intersystems.com/course/view.php?name=Node.js%20QS](https://learning.intersystems.com/course/view.php?name=Node.js%20QS)